-Global political and business leaders are publicly committing their countries, cities, and companies to net-zero emissions and a 1.5°C target.
+With this critical momentum, academics, scientists and regulators are working hard to calculate carbon externality and hold market players accountable through cost and business risk.
+Successful market transformation will require a combination of human capital and financial capital with novel solutions wrapped in innovative business models.
+In this white paper, we examine eight countries, European Union; North America, Australia, China, India, South Korea, Thailand and Singapore and their real estate market transition to net-zero emissions in three aspects: 1) Policy; 2) Capital markets; 3) Business innovation.
+World political and business leaders are publicly committing their countries, cities, and companies to net-zero emissions and a $1.5^{\circ}$ C target.
 The United Nations' Race-to-Zero campaign has mobilized a coalition of leading net-zero initiatives, representing 733 cities, 31 regions, 3,067 businesses, 173 of the biggest investors, and 622 higher education institutions.
-One outcome of the 2021 UN Climate Summit (referred to as COP26) is that 136 countries have pledged to reach net zero, with countries responsible for nearly half of global emissions aiming for a 2050 deadline, while others have target dates further in the future.
 The Net Zero Asset Managers initiative, launched in December 2020, aims to galvanize an international group of asset managers committed to supporting investments aligned with the goal of net-zero emissions by 2050 or sooner.
 As of Dec 2021, this initiative now encompasses 220 signatories globally, thus collectively holding USD \$57.4 trillion in assets under management.
+COP26, for the first time, had a specific focus on cities, regions and buildings.
+C40 is a network of mayors of nearly 100 cities collaborating to deliver the urgent actions needed to confront the climate crisis.
+C40 cities at the COP26 announced that more than 1,000 city and local governments around the world have joined the Cities Race to Zero, committing to limit the global temperature increase to $1.5^{\circ}C^{5}$ .

 Buildings generate nearly 40% of annual global CO2 emissions.
 Across real estate markets globally, building operations are responsible for 28% of total emissions annually, while building materials and construction (typically referred to as embodied carbon) are responsible for an additional 10% of total emissions annually (Diagram 1).
-Real estate is a huge industry.
 The value of all the world's real estate assets reached \$326.5 trillion in 2020.
 As the world's most significant store of wealth, real estate is more valuable than all other global equities and debt securities combined.
-Real estate is an extraordinary contributor to carbon emissions.
-As such, real estate industry players in the construction, development, asset management and investment segments can play a substantial role in finding a solution.
+As extraordinary contributors to carbon emissions, real estate industry players in the construction, development, asset management and investment segments can play a substantial role in finding a solution.
 Decarbonizing real estate is key to achieving the net-zero economy.
 The World Green Building Council's Net Zero Carbon Buildings Commitment urges real estate businesses to reach net-zero carbon in operation for all assets under their direct control by 2030, and all buildings to be net-zero carbon in operation by 2050.
-The real estate industry faces time-sensitive challenges to reduce carbon emissions, while investors and occupiers are making bold commitments at a fast pace, setting ambitious net-zero goals for 2030 or even sooner.